Churchill, Manitoba: Environment

 Churchill is situated at the estuary of the Churchill River at Hudson Bay.
 The small community stands at an ecotone, on the Hudson Plains at the juncture of three ecoregions: the boreal forest to the south, the Arctic tundra to the northwest, and the Hudson Bay to the north.
 Wapusk National Park, located at 57°46′26″N 93°22′17″W, is to the southeast of the town.

 The landscape around Churchill is influenced by shallow soils caused by a combination of subsurface permafrost and Canadian Shield rock formation.
-The black spruce dominant tree cover is sparse and stunted from these environmental constraints.
-There is also a noticeable ice pruning effect to the trees.
+The black spruce dominant tree cover is sparse and stunted by these environmental constraints.
+There is also a noticeable ice pruning effect on the trees.
 The area also offers sport fishing.
-Several tour operators offer expeditions on land, sea and air, using all terrain vehicles, tundra buggies, boats, canoes, helicopters as well as ultralight aircraft.
+Several tour operators offer expeditions on land, sea and air, using all-terrain vehicles, tundra buggies, boats, canoes, helicopters, and ultralight aircraft.

 Aurora borealis

-Like all northern communities in Canada, Churchill can sometimes see the aurora borealis (Northern Lights) when there is a high amount of solar activity and the skies are clear, usually February and March.
+Like all northern communities in Canada, Churchill can sometimes see the aurora borealis (Northern Lights) when there is a high amount of solar activity and the skies are clear, usually in February and March.
 Visibility also depends on the sky being dark enough to see them, which usually precludes their visibility in the summer due to nautical twilight all night long.